“Art is communication.” Madeleine L’Engle

 Communication between and among parties involves many things depending on the mode of communication taking place.

 We love to laugh and share, and enjoy living.
-But not all of us have learn how to relate or to respond adequately.
+But not all of us have learned how to relate or to respond adequately.
 Some of us freeze up, while others run to help.
 We are paralyzed when we should be responding.
 Fear can sometimes be a protection mechanism though.

 So learning how to communicate effectively makes life easier.
 It is therefore a necessary area of life and living.